samuderaahr/AirbotF3_MPU6050Lib/README.md

 Would be used and tested against Keil-MDK5.
 Hopefully won't break on you cool ARM-GCC guys~

-Based on (seemingly abandoned): STM32_MPU6050lib by Harinadha: https://github.com/Harinadha/STM32_MPU6050lib
+Based on (seemingly abandoned): STM32_MPU6050lib by Harinadha: https://github.com/Harinadha/STM32_MPU6050lib, and Cleanflight's MPU6050 implementation.